 There is not currently a clear definition of what constitutes a personal crisis for older people with dementia, and this may be contributing to the absence of national guidance for services designed to assist with crisis resolution in this population.
-Crises in people with dementia arise for many reasons and may require a longer period of intensive support to resolve when compared to crises occurring in working age adults.1
+Crises in people with dementia arise for many reasons and may require a longer period of intensive support to resolve when compared to crises occurring in working age adults1.

-Crisis theory defines crisis as a short-term period of distress caused by the perception of a particular situation that individuals can no longer manage by using their usual, or novel means of coping.2-4 Crises can occur in any aspect of life, and may encompass physical health issues, mental health or psychiatric issues, changes in behavior, social problems, or economic issues.
-Crisis intervention is where a crisis is deliberately used to bring about change as a person is more open to the influence of others and is willing to make adaptive resolutions, which could help them cope with future hazardous events.5
+Crisis theory defines crisis as a short-term period of distress caused by the perception of a particular situation that individuals can no longer manage by using their usual, or novel means of coping.2-4 Crises can occur in any aspect of life, and may encompass physical health issues, mental health or psychiatric issues, changes in behaviour, social problems, or economic issues.
+Crisis intervention is where a crisis is deliberately used to bring about change as a person is more open to the influence of others and is willing to make adaptive resolutions which could help them cope with future hazardous events.5

-Remaining independent is a key concern for many people living with dementia and their caregivers, and is associated with both an increased quality of life for people with dementia6 and a reduction in costs for healthcare providers and informal caregivers.^{7,8} Admissions to inpatient settings are associated with a further loss of independence through a decline in mobility and ability to complete activities of daily living^{9,10} with significant increase in costs compared to the person with dementia who has been able to remain at home.11 In order to increase the quality of the health care experience while simultaneously reducing costs of providing care, many local health care providers and commissioning organizations have implemented crisis intervention services to support older people,12 and especially those with dementia.13 These teams have often been set up as a pragmatic response to the need to prevent hospital admissions and their theoretical underpinnings of crisis and crisis intervention are not explicit.14 In addition to the United Kingdom
+Remaining independent is a key concern for many people living with dementia and their caregivers, and is associated with both an increased quality of life for people with dementia6 and a reduction in costs for healthcare providers and informal caregivers.^{7,8} Admissions to inpatient settings are associated with a further loss of independence through a decline in mobility and ability to complete ADLs^{9,10} with significant increase in costs compared to the person with dementia who has been able to remain at home.11 In order to increase the quality of the healthcare experience while simultaneously reducing costs of providing care, many local healthcare providers and commissioning organizations have implemented crisis intervention services to support older people,12 and especially those with dementia.13 These teams have often been set up as a pragmatic response to the need to prevent hospital admissions and their theoretical underpinnings of crisis and crisis intervention are not explicit.14 In addition to the UK similar services are also being introduced in other nations such as Australia, USA, Norway and Flanders (Belgium)^{14,15} and therefore research into their suitability has international connotations.